ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 ### 2 ESMValTool installation

 It is recommended to use [pixi](https://pixi.prefix.dev/) to manage ESMValTool dependencies.
-There are different ways to install pixi which you find on the
+There are different ways to install pixi which you can find on the
 [pixi installation instructions](https://pixi.prefix.dev/latest/installation/)
 website.
-You can type for example:
+One way to install pixi is for example:
 ~~~bash
 curl -fsSL https://pixi.sh/install.sh | sh
 ~~~